 At times, dynamics (louds and softs, and everything between) may be indicated by the song leader’s right hand.
 The left hand may also be pressed into service periodically to indicate such musical effects that enhance the overall expression.
 Even if you do not feel comfortable using the standard beat patterns, I encourage you to use your hand at least at the beginnings of phrases and stanzas, particularly when leading slower and/or more rhythmically complex contemporary songs.
 It might feel awkward at first, but you will grow more comfortable with it, and in a very short time, the whole church will be able to express things more dynamically and more “together.”

 Aside: Physical gestures may include the signaling of stanza numbers, when stanzas are omitted.
-Because so many seem to miss these signals, I recommend both announcing the numbers (e.g., “We’ll omit the 2nd stanza” or “We’ll be singing stanzas three and four only”) as well as holding up the appropriate number of fingers well before attentive singers would begin singing the wrong stanza.
+Because so many seem to miss these signals, in most settings, I recommend both announcing the numbers (e.g., “We’ll omit the 2nd stanza” or “We’ll be singing stanzas three and four only”) as well as holding up the appropriate number of fingers at the right time—which is before attentive singers take a breath to begin singing the wrong stanza.

 A final word on the topic of leading with the hand and arm—perhaps especially for those who lead primarily contemporary songs: please consider not discarding every aspect of the older ways and means of leading.
 We still need rhythmic togetherness, and hand gestures help to achieve it.
 As a person in the pew, I want to sing with you as you lead, but I have little chance of doing so a) if you are not using gestures to indicate the beat of the music, and b) if you are constantly skipping beats. (rev. 4/15/17)